I am a teenager, and I have a few questions I'd like to ask.

 I was raised in a Southern Baptist Church.
 I said the sinner's prayer (or something like it) when I was 6 or 7 years old.
 I wanted to follow God (I think), but I never got around to being baptized and I don't really think I had any fruits of the Spirit.
 After a long period of time dealing with chronic Irritable Bowel Syndrome with seemingly no answer from God to my prayers, bullying, and a love of science; I eventually became a pro-evolution, God-hating atheist.

 It wasn't that one day I woke up an atheist, but with all the pain and unanswered prayers for healing, and science "proving" the Bible false over the years, I truly thought God was either evil or not real.
-I truly can't believe what I use to believed now.
-I hated God, I blasphemed, attributed healing to medicine and science, hung out with atheists and other people, and fell into other sins.
-But for some reason when the thought to curse the Holy Spirit popped in my mind, I always shot it down quickly and said "no."
+I truly can't believe what I use to believe now.
+I hated God.
+I blasphemed, attributed healing to medicine and science, hung out with atheists and other people, and fell into other sins.
+But for some reason when the thought to curse the Holy Spirit popped into my mind, I always shot it down quickly and said "no."

 Enough background.
 My questions are:

 - If I were to get baptized, would you say I was saved before, or was my childhood confession fake?

 - I think I can still be saved and go to heaven.
 My main thought was that only God could have brought me back.
 The wheat and the chaff and the bad trees don't produce good fruit teachings have been stuck in my head.
 But what about Hebrews 6:4-6 and the unforgivable sin?
 People say apostasy is the unforgivable sin.
 Is there a relationship if any?
 Could you please break down Hebrews 6:4-6 for me, especially the part on crucifying Jesus again, please?